malcolmlett/malcolmlett.github.io/Consciousness-is-a-Semiotic-Meta-management-Feedback-Loop.md

 # I.4 Background - Biology and Neuroscience
 I shall not attempt to explain any of structure of the brain itself.
 However there is one important feature of the neurological aspect of brain function that needs to be described more fully, that of its dynamical system nature.
 Many of the discussions later in this treatise combine simplistic functional descriptions with simple box-and-line diagrams using clearly demarked components.
 I want to dispel any misconceptions about the interpretation of those simplistic descriptions before they arise.

 Functional descriptions that include a single boxes for, say, processing and memory, are simply wrong.
 The brain does not operate that way.
-Processing is a distributed product of many different systems.
-Even memory may be a distributed effect, with a single memory actually being produced by different systems focussed on the various different modalities that make up the memory [citation].
+Processing is a distributed product of many different systems (Spillmann et al, 2015; Livingstone and Hubel, 1987; Zeki and Shipp, 1988).
+Even memory may be a distributed effect, with a single memory actually being produced by different systems focused on the various different modalities that make up the memory (Postle, 2016; Carter et al, 2019, p.
+156-159).
 However, simple functional descriptions give us something understandable to work with while we're trying to figure out the broad ideas.
 Remapping that onto a dynamical systems substrate can come later.

 Nevertheless, it will helpful to the reader to have some intuition of the brain's true underlying dynamical systems nature.
 To that end, what follows is a brief description of one attempt at explanation, known as a _Predictive Coding_.
 It remains to be seen how accurately predictive coding explains brain function.
 It is also not the only approach being developed.
 Even if it is eventually proven to hold true for some parts of the brain, it may not hold true for all parts of the brain.